SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 ### Configuration

-c8ylp can be configured via either options or environment variables.
-The environment variables can either be set via shell, or by using a dotenv file (i.e. `.env`).
-When using a dotenv file then it needs to be provide to the `--env-file <file>` option.
+`c8ylp` can be configured via command line options or environment variables.
+The environment variables can either be set via the shell, or by using a dotenv file (i.e. `.env`).
+When using a dotenv (environment) file then it needs to be provide to the `--env-file <file>` option.

-Example Usage:
+#### Example Usage: dotenv file

-If you create a file called `.env` and add the following contents:
+Create a file called `.env` and add the following contents:

 ```sh
 # Cumulocity settings